 Thus does Danny disappear from Jack.
 It is the penultimate disappearing act in the film.

 625 LS Wendy in the red hall.
 (2:14:25)

-Cut to Wendy running down the shocking red hallway with its green tables and stacked chairs.
+Cut to Wendy running down a shocking red hallway with its green tables and stacked chairs.
 Danny having himself knowingly ennacted the opposition/reversal accompanied by the 90 degree turn and thus disappearing, covering his tracks, Wendy finally will come upon the revelation of the bloody elevator.